isomerpages/ogp-admiraltypri/_departments/Mathematics.md

-In addition to the term WA, Admiralty Primary also included Math LwT tasks and Performance Task (P3) as part of weighted assessments.
-The purpose of incorporating alternative tasks as part of the weighted assessments provides a more holistic assessment of the students’ overall mathematical competency throughout the year.
-This will also help to reduce students’ test anxiety when the reporting is not entirely dependent on single written tests.&nbsp;
+In addition to the term WA, Admiralty Primary also includes Performance Assessments on Math Journaling and Performance Task (P3) as part of the weighted assessments.
+The purpose of incorporating these alternative tasks is to provide opportunities for students to engage more deeply in mathematical thinking, applying practical skills and reasoning in authentic tasks.
+This approach offers a more holistic assessment of students' overall mathematical competency throughout the year and helps reduce test anxiety by not relying solely on traditional written tests.